adussaq/amd_cf/README.md

         }
     }

-These modules were combined with the following visualization libraries: google chart tools (https://developers.google.com/chart/), jqmath (http://mathscribe.com/author/jqmath.html), and bootstrap (http://getbootstrap.com/) to create a tool to visualize individual curve fits for a unique biological data set.
-This is avaliable at http://kinome.github.io/demo-cf/#model.
+These modules were combined with the following visualization libraries:  <a href="https://developers.google.com/chart/">Google Chart Tools</a>), <a href="http://mathscribe.com/author/jqmath.html">jqmath</a>, and <a href="http://getbootstrap.com/">bootstrap</a> to create a tool to visualize individual curve fits for a unique biological data set.
+This is avaliable at <a href="http://kinome.github.io/demo-cf/#model">CF Real Life Demonstration</a>.